Reachability Analysis of Large Linear Systems with Uncertain Inputs in the Krylov Subspace

 \section{Numerical Experiments}

-To demonstrate the usefulness of the presented approach, we consider the formal analysis of a bridge as a representative of a safety-critical structure.
-To the best knowledge of the author, no work on formally bounding values of a safety-critical structure exists, whose safety can determine life or death; the most prominent example is the collapsed Tacoma Narrows Bridge \cite{Amman1941}.
+To demonstrate the usefulness of the presented approach, we compute reachable sets of benchmark models in \cite{Tran2017} and perform a formal analysis of a bridge as a representative of a safety-critical structure.
+To the best knowledge of the author, no work on formally bounding values of a safety-critical structure exists; the most prominent example of a failing safety-critical structure is the collapsed Tacoma Narrows Bridge \cite{Amman1941}.